France Tax Calendar 2023: All the Key Dates for Your Diary

 This is the deadline for French residents who live in départements 50-101 and French overseas territories for submitting their tax declaration online.
 Your tax bill or Avis d’Imposition (tax notice) will be available online within a few months.

-If you wish to pay your property taxes or TV licence (taxe d’habitation, taxe foncière, and contribution à l´audiovisuel public) by monthly instalments rather than in one single payment, you must register online by this date.
+If you wish to pay your property taxes (taxe d’habitation and/or taxe foncière) by monthly instalments rather than in one single payment, you must register online by this date.